-One of the biggest struggles I hear from the busy people that come to my talks or courses on time management is that they struggle to have meaningful “me time”.
+One of the biggest struggles I hear from the busy people that come to my courses on time management and also from my 1-2-1 clients, is that they struggle to have meaningful “me time”.

 The trouble with a lack of “me time” is that is can quickly make us feel overwhelmed, like we’re failing at managing everything and it can make us start resenting what we have to do (like work or family duties) even though deep down we don’t.
 Dr Eleanor Akaho told me how prolonged high-stress can lead to serious ill health and burnout.
 Dr Eleanor Akaho explains how to recognise burnout and how to deal with it in the article Burnout – What it is, What the Warning Signs Are and How to Prevent it.

-If you follow me on any of my social media platforms (Instagram, LinkedIn, Facebook) then you’ll know I have always been an advocate of ensuring that no matter how busy your schedule gets, you have to make time for you.
+If you follow me on any of my social media platforms (Instagram or LinkedIn), then you’ll know I have always been an advocate of ensuring that no matter how busy your schedule gets, you have to make time for you.
 I don’t know if it is the only-child in me, but I have always enjoyed my own company and “Alice time” despite being a party girl and extrovert at heart.
 This “me time” is a chance to do a whole range of things from relaxing and pampering, to advancing my personal development or having time to think and plan.

 Happify Daily reports that “me time” is important for helping us unwind, rebooting our brains and making us productive – so you can see why as a time management and productivity expert and geek, I am such an advocate of us all having “me time”.